 About the B+E accreditation scheme

-A new voluntary trailer training accreditation scheme has been developed in partnership with the driving training and trailer industries to provide motorists with the skills, knowledge and competencies to tow safely.
+A new voluntary trailer training accreditation scheme has been developed alongside driving training and trailer industries to provide motorists with the skills, knowledge and competencies to tow safely.

-The government is committed to road safety and encouraging drivers who tow for business or leisure to get professional training before towing or to refresh their towing skills.
+The government is committed to road safety and encourages drivers to get professional training before towing for leisure or business purposes.

-Driver and Vehicle Standards Agency (DVSA) and the Department for Transport (DfT) have worked with the trailer training industry by forming the National Council for Accredited Trailer Training (NCATT) to oversee the scheme and set good towing practice.
+The Driver and Vehicle Standards Agency (DVSA) and the Department for Transport (DfT) have worked with the trailer training industry by forming the National Council for Accredited Trailer Training (NCATT) to oversee the scheme and set good towing practices.

-DVSA have provided official recognition of the Skills for Logistics B+E accreditation scheme who will accredit training centres and trainers and provide quality assurance and certification.
+The DVSA has officially recognised the Skills for Logistics B+E accreditation scheme, which will accredit training centres and instructors and provide quality assurance and certification.

 Aims of the scheme

-- make sure drivers who want to tow a trailer for leisure or business have the skills, knowledge and competencies to tow safely
+- drivers who want to tow a trailer for leisure or business have the skills, knowledge, and competencies to tow safely

-- for those towing a trailer in connection with their work, help ensure an employer’s corporate responsibilities to make sure safe working practices are met
+- employees who tow a trailer in connection with their work and help ensure an employer’s corporate responsibilities to make sure safe working practices are met

-The Cat B+E training syllabus sets out how to train drivers in the skills, knowledge, and understanding they need to be safe and responsible drivers when towing a trailer with a category B motor vehicle.
+The B+E training syllabus sets out how to train drivers in the skills, knowledge, and understanding they need to be safe and responsible whilst towing a trailer with a category B motor vehicle.
 This category includes cars, vans and pick-up trucks.

-Its syllabus was developed by the Driver and Vehicle Standards Agency (DVSA), working in partnership with the Trailer Towing Advisory Group (TTAG) to achieve our common goal of keeping everyone safe on Britain’s roads.
+The training syllabus was developed by the Driver and Vehicle Standards Agency (DVSA), working in partnership with the Trailer Towing Advisory Group (TTAG) to achieve our goal of keeping everyone safe on Britain’s roads.

 Aim of the syllabus

-This syllabus sets out how to train drivers in the skills, knowledge and understanding they need to be safe and responsible drivers when towing a trailer with a category B vehicle.
+The B+E training syllabus sets out how to train drivers in the skills, knowledge and understanding they need to be safe and responsible whilst towing a trailer with a category B vehicle.

-On successful completion of this training, drivers will be able to discuss and demonstrate the following 12 aspects of driving whilst towing a trailer with a category B vehicle:
+On successful completion, drivers will be able to discuss and demonstrate the following 12 competencies of driving whilst towing a trailer with a category B vehicle:

 - How to guide and control the vehicle whilst towing

-- How to competently reverse a vehicle and trailer
+- How to competently reverse the vehicle with the trailer attached

 - How to uncouple and recouple the trailer safely and competently